akbenjii/zombs-client-library/README.md

 })();
 ```

-This is just a basic example, and there are all methods the `ZombsClient` class can be used interchangeably with web-scripts.
+This is just a basic example, and methods on the `ZombsClient` class can be used interchangeably with web-scripts.